Jim Hansen (Utah politician)

 James Vear Hansen (August 14, 1932 – November 14, 2018) was an American politician from Utah, who was a member of the United States House of Representatives from 1981 to 2003.

 Early life and education

 Hansen was born in Salt Lake City, graduating from the city's East High School.
 From 1951 until 1955, he served in the United States Navy.
 He attended the University of Utah, receiving a business degree from the school in 1961.

 Career

 The same year that he left college, Hansen was elected to the Farmington City Council.
 He also worked as an insurance agent.

+State legislature

+From 1973 until 1980, Hansen was a member of the Utah House of Representatives, serving as speaker of the house from 1979 until 1980.